 This project investigates the potential of wearables to support stroke patients and their clinicians in arm monitoring.
 The team are designing a wearable technology and studying how data can support therapists in assessing and rehabilitating patients.

-Ageing Bodies and Embodied Interactions
+Ageing and Avatars

 This project aims to identify how NUI technologies can be designed and used to facilitate active social participation for older people constrained by limited mobility.

 Designing Technologies for Indigenous Knowledge

 The project seeks to understand the interrelationship of people, place, and practise to nurture indigenous knowledge, and explore how video-mediated technologies can be designed to foster indigenous knowledge among national or international diaspora.

 Supporting Social Interactions for Video Calls in the Home